As another tax season comes into play we offer our Canada Tax

 Rates Calculator for determining your

-Federal tax liability.
-This calculator does not
+Income tax liability.
+This calculator will reflect federal, province

-These are the rates that an
+Canadian tax rates are the tax rates that an

 individual will use when completing their income tax and